-3. Population of Swale CCG
+3. Population of Ashford CCG

-3.1 Population size: age & dex
+3.1 Population size: age and sex

-Swale CCG as a whole has a population that is broadly similar to Kent and Medway in terms of age distribution (figure 3).
-The population of Swale CCG is expected to increase over the next 6 years and significantly in the 65-84 years age group and also in the 5-19 year age group.
+Ashford CCG has a slightly higher proportion of adults, both male and female in the 40-49 age brackets compared to Kent and Medway as a whole however as a population it is broadly similar to Kent and Medway in terms of age distribution (figure 3).
+The population of Ashford CCG is expected to increase over the next 6 years and significantly in the 65-84 years age group.